selfup/selfup.github.io/README.md

 --Update 4:

+    Enhanced background image
-    Fixed All issues!
-Page load is acceptable on Phones.
+    Fixed all issues!
+Page load is good across all devices.
       - Great on iPad/Nexus 7/MacBook (Air, Pro)/Linux Laptop/Windows Laptop
         - Getting the hang of this!